WithPrecedent/snickerdoodle/docs/tutorial.md

 ## Create Remote Repository

 Go to your GitHub Repositories page and click "+".
-The name of the new repository must be the same as the "repository_name" you will use in answering the `cookiecutter` questionnaire.
+The name of the new repository must be the same as the "repo_name" you will use in answering the `cookiecutter` questionnaire.

 ## Create Local Repository